Online Casino Hold’em Players’ Guide

 Much like in Texas Hold’em, the aim of Casino Hold’em is for players to create the highest possible 5 card hand using a combination of their two hole cards, which are dealt face down by the dealer, and 5 community cards that are dealt face up and placed in the middle of the table.
 The game is played with the standard deck of 52 cards.

-Each round begins with an ante wager being placed by players (as well as an optional and additional side bet), followed by the dealer dealing 2 cards to both himself and all other players.
+Same as federal election betting begins with punter making the first wager, each round begins with an ante wager being placed by players (as well as an optional and additional side bet), followed by the dealer dealing 2 cards to both himself and all other players.
 These are the hole cards and should be kept a secret from other player and the dealer.
 Three community cards are then dealt and placed in the middle of the table.

 AA Bonus Bet